coyove/s2db/readme.md

             ZRANGEBYLEX key - + NOTINTERSECT key2 NOTINTERSECT key3
         Can be used along with INTERSECT:
             ZRANGEBYLEX key - + INTERSECT key2 NOTINTERSECT key3
-    MERGE/MERGEFUNC:
-        For every member in 'key', merge its score with scores in MERGE keys, summation will be used if MERGEFUNC is empty:
-            ZRANGEBYLEX key - + MERGE key2 MERGE key3
-            ZRANGEBYLEX key - + MERGE key2 MERGEFUNC "lambda(member, scores) scores[0] + scores[1] end"
     TWOHOPS:
         Returned members each pointes to a zset with the same name, all these zsets must contain TWOHOPS endpoint.
             ZADD key2 score endpoint